Data Protection/Private Policy & Cookies Policy

 Technical details of your visit to Rowdy Jewellery are recorded for business reasons.
 None of this information can be used to ascertain your identity.
 This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics uses “cookies”, which are text files placed on your computer, to help us analyse how you use the site.

 Where appropriate the Rowdy Jewellery makes use of Secure Sockets Layer (SSL) technology to protect data.
-If you wish to find out more about how Rowdy Jewellery manages issues of website data protection please contact us via email to [email protected] If you wish to find out more about data protection in Ireland please visit the website of the data protection commissioner.
+If you wish to find out more about how Rowdy Jewellery manages issues of website data protection please contact us via email at email@example.com If you wish to find out more about data protection in Ireland please visit the website of the data protection commissioner.
 Here are some answers to questions you may have on data protection.
 You’ll also find data protection information on your general terms and conditions with us.

 Glossary of technical terms